The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 - Casio | Full Brand Overview

-These are giants in the world of digital musical instruments.
-They are proven, reliable brands that provide the best technology in the industry that other brands can’t offer right now.
+These are proven, reliable brands that provide the best technology in the industry unmatched by other brands.

 Buying a digital piano from one these 7 brands will save you the time and headache of dealing with lesser-known brands that deliver poor build quality and provide an unrealistic sound and feel.

 While this may not always be the case, do you really want to take that chance?

 There are many more I could mention, but these are the most popular ones.

 Digital pianos from these manufacturers usually look good and are very affordable, but their sound realism and key action leaves a lot to be desired.

 - 3) Fully weighted (Hammer Action)

 The mechanism used determines how much force is required to press a key and how closely the action resembles an acoustic piano.